alexjercan/image-filter-c/README.md

 * single thread
 * multi thread - You can specify the number of threads to use with the `-p` flag
+* cuda support - You can use cuda by using the `-c`/`--cuda` flag
+* apply a filter multiple times - You can use the `-r` flag to set the number of repeats
+* different filters - You can use the `-f` flag to set the filters